 Chris joined the firm in 2006, having previously studied Law with Criminology at Keele University and the Legal Practice Course at the College of Law in York.
 Chris carried out a training contract with the firm, qualifying into the Criminal Defence department in 2009.

 Chris is a qualified Solicitor defending clients in the Police Stations and Courts of Cheshire and Greater Manchester.
 He became an experienced and confident trial advocate with a great reputation amongst his clients and peers.
 Chris is a qualified duty solicitor and accredited police station representative.
+He is currently responsible for the supervision of the criminal team in his role as Head of Department.

 In 2016 Chris took on the role of IT Manager and is responsible for: